rahatchowdhury8899-hub/ChemAI/README.md

 Academic research and benchmarking

-Educational use in chemoinformatics
+Educational use in chemoinformatics and machine learning

-Method comparison between classical machine learning and graph neural networks
+Methodological comparison between classical ML and GNN approaches

-It is not intended for regulatory or clinical decision-making.
+It is not intended for regulatory, clinical, or decision-making use.

 Author